What should you ask your doctor about adult brain and spinal cord tumors?

 Along with these sample questions, be sure to write down any others you want to ask.
 For instance, you might want information about recovery times so that you can plan your work or activity schedule.
-Or you might want to ask about second opinions, as well as about qualifying for clinical trials.
+Or you might want to ask about clinical trials that might be right for you.

 Last Revised: 03/05/2014